 The Challenge:

 New EPA regulations required a hose manufacturer to alter the construction of its assembly.
 Comprised of fuel line “Y” fittings, fuel filters, check valves, and spring steel hose clamps, each connection point on the assembly featured a variety of compression seals — some of which were offered by spring clips or various barb configurations to which the fuel lines attached.
+For a custom assembly, these construction changes created new complexities.

 The new EPA regulations, which resulted in a trickle-down effect for the hose manufacturer, required a change in hose construction.
 The remodeled hose — a two-part design with an inner and outer layer — was approved to meet regulations but was less elastic than the original model.

 Our customer’s sub-assemblers and field technicians immediately ran into problems.
 Internal efficiencies diminished, increasing production costs and requiring overtime to meet our customer’s delivery demands.
 The customer was also experiencing new leaking issues, and technicians were struggling to maintain hose integrity as self-destructing problems arose during repair attempts.
+Managing custom assembly projects can introduce these types of challenges during retrofits.

 The new design had many unforeseen challenges that required immediate solutions.